vulinh64/vulinh64.github.io/blog/2025-12-24-christmas-special-diy-maven-dependency.md

 ## The Pain Begins

 So there you are, working on your adorable toy project.
-You know, the one that's supposed to "reinforce your knowledge" but somehow ended up as three different services pretending to be microservices.
+You know, the one that's supposed to "*reinforce your knowledge*" but somehow ended up as three different services pretending to be microservices.
 You're copying and pasting the same Java files between projects like it's 2005, and every time you make a change, you have to remember to sync it across all your services.
 It's a nightmare, honestly.

 Theoretically, you're at square 1 or maybe 2 when it comes to microservices, but whatever.
 No one's gonna judge your project anyway.
 It's your learning playground, and that's perfectly fine!

 ## The Lightbulb Moment

-Then it hits you: "*Hey, why don't I just extract this into a common library?*" Brilliant!
+Then it hits you: "*Hey, why don't I just extract this into a common library?*" Amazing!
 You're basically a software architect now.

+Except... writing a common library means you're now imposing a lot of restrictions on yourself:

+* No Lombok, or you get a weird mismatch between decompiled bytecodes vs. the actual source code (and you don't like magic).

+* Interfaces everywhere, because enterprise, duh?
+Just joking, please read [this article](./2025-08-25-rant-single-interface-single-impl.md).

+* Builder and wither patterns without Lombok's magic (oops, the pain is real).

+* JDK 17 instead of the shiny new JDK 25 with all its cool features.
+You know, backward compatibility and stuff?

+* And actual dependency management skills!

+But you know what?
+You didn't mind.
+This is pure Java at its finest, baby!
+No magic annotations, just good old-fashioned verbose code that makes you appreciate why Lombok exists in the first place.

+## The Maven Dreams

 Your next thought? "*I should publish this to Maven Central!*" Look at you, thinking big!